MrCosmo666/twmaster-overview/README.md

 # Teeworlds Masterserver Overview Page

-Simple overview page to run as a website on the masterserver to show servers hosted on it.
+Simple overview page to run as a website on the masterserver to show all teeworlds servers.
 The corresponding data is provided by api.status.tw.

+2024: Due to changes to the status.tw API and the lack of distribution of Teeworlds servers on the master servers, this page will now show all Teeworlds servers.

 ## Requirements
-- Node.js 16+
+- Node.js 20+

 ## Setup
 Create an .env file and add the values as described